mweiss17/pathplanning/README.md

 ## Agent Node
 ### Purpose
-The Agent gives the commands to our Duckiebot, depending on the observations it receives from the simulator.
-It should take some time to compute the commands.
-Because this whole program is working in time steps and not in real time, the agent therefore it simulates its computation time in time steps.
+The Agent receives observations from the simulator and controls the actions of our Duckiebot.
+Because this whole program works in discrete time steps, the Agent reports its computation time to the Simulator and incurs a lag before updated path plans take effect on our duckiebot.

 ### Launch
 Can be launched using: